RamezIssac/django-slick-reporting/docs/source/report_view/group_by_report.rst

-Custom Group By querysets
+Group by custom querysets
 -------------------------

-Grouping can also be over a curated queryset(s)
+Grouping can also be over a curated queryset(s).

 Example: